velonica0/llama.cpp/docs/backend/Metalium.md

 | GGML_METALIUM_PRINT_REJECTED_OPS | 0(default) or 1 | Print operators GGML asked if the Metalium backend can run, and Metalium reported false                                                                                  |
 | GGML_METALIUM_PRINT_VIEW         | 0(default) or 1 | Print all view operations (VIEW, TRANSPOSE, RESHAPE, PERMUTE) that the backend's lazy view system sees                                                                      |
 | GGML_METALIUM_CACHE_MM_TRANSPOSE | 0(default) or 1 | TTNN has limited support for pre-transposed matmul that GGML needs and does most on the fly.
 This options cache the transpose.
 Trades lot of memory for some performance |

+## Know issues

+- The backend cannot peacefully exit due to the lack of a proper shutdown sequence GGML's API.
+Forcing use of static variables thus destruction is non-deterministic.